Denied Car Insurance? Why It Happens and What to Do Next

 2. Shop Other Standard Carriers

 Every insurer uses different underwriting criteria.
 A denial from one company doesn't mean all companies will say no. Use independent agents or comparison tools to get quotes from multiple carriers — some standard insurers are more lenient with certain types of violations than others.
+Understanding the car insurance application process will help you know exactly what to expect when reapplying.

 3. Non-Standard (High-Risk) Insurers